shazChaudhry/docker-elastic/README.md

   * Index name or pattern = `logstash-*`
   * Time-field name = `@timestamp`
 * Click on Discover tab and select logstash-* index in order to see logs sent to Elasticsearch via Logstash

+Here is another example:
+* `docker container run --rm -it --log-driver=gelf --log-opt gelf-address=udp://127.0.0.1:12201 alpine ping 8.8.8.8`
+* Login to Kibana and you should see traffic coming into Elasticsearch under `logstash-*` index
+* You can use syslog as well as TLS if you wish to add in your own certs

 ### References
 - [Installing Elastic Stack](https://www.elastic.co/guide/en/elastic-stack/current/installing-elastic-stack.html)